SunnyLimc/obsidian-limc/001 - Workbench/missing - shell.md

 - use `local` within function (readable)
 - lowercase variable unless it **export** to env
 - set `set -euo pipefail`, fail fast when struggle and get exit code
+	- `-e` stand for stop script when get a non-zero exit code
+	- `-u` stand for detecting undefined variables and stop the script
+	- `-E` lead bash trap ERR inherit to its shell function (i.e. make `pipefail` aware in error msg of the shell)
 - use `||` to start prog intentionally let exit non-zero
 - no deprecate style.
 Always use `func() {}` and `[[]]` and `$(...)`
 - use `./` and leverage `$PWD`